The Purple Comet! Math Meet

 - Any adult aged 21 years or older may serve as a team supervisor.

-- Each supervisor must register as a supervisor at the contest website.
+- Each supervisor must register as a supervisor at the contest website by clicking on the SUPERVISOR LOGIN link.

 - Once registered, there is no need to register again; the contest website retains supervisor registrations from year to year.